brillnt/ai-assisted-development/README.md

 AI assistants have a fundamental tendency toward over-eagerness - rushing to implement solutions, adding unrequested features, and claiming completion without verification.
 This repository provides initialization prompts that channel this eagerness into productive, verified progress through systematic human-AI collaboration.

+## Philosophy Deep Dive

+Read [`universal-principles.md`](universal-principles.md) for a complete understanding of the methodology these prompts implement.

 **Core Principle: "Measure Twice, Cut Once"**

 ## Repository Structure